Bend of the River: Box office

-The New York Times, in its 1952 review said the film "keeps you guessing as to which of its male stars is going to turn out 'good' and which 'bad' and of the cast, the paper's reviewer commented "So it comes down to farmers and miners and Mr. Stewart versus Mr. Kennedy.
+In his 1952 review, The New York Times critic Bosley Crowther said the film "keeps you guessing as to which of its male stars is going to turn out 'good' and which 'bad'".
+Of the cast, Crowther commented "So it comes down to farmers and miners and Mr. Stewart versus Mr. Kennedy.
 Both actors are first-rate performers when it comes to slinging guns and giving a general impression of cryptic personalities.
 Jay C. Flippen is good as the top farmer, Julia Adams and Lori Nelson make svelte farm girls and Rock Hudson is ornamental as a gentleman gambler who strings along.
 We are sorry to note that Stepin Fetchit is back to play a clownish stereotype, but the scenery is good in Technicolor and the fightin' is frequent and bold."